 - Appropriate internet usage guidelines

-- Secure handling of confidential information, including PII and HR data
+- Information security and the handling of confidential information, including PII and HR data

-The potential cost of a data breach for your company can be $200,000 or more.
-And the ongoing cleanup in the aftermath of a security breach can be costly due to the loss of personal and financial data, as well as customer confidence.
+According to a report by IBM and the Ponemon Institute, the average data breach cost for businesses with fewer than 500 employees is $2.98 million, and the average cost per breached record is $164.
+And the ongoing cleanup in the aftermath of a security breach can also be costly because of the loss of personal and financial data, as well as customer trust and confidence.

-Try incorporating these best practices into your password security strategies:
+Try incorporating these types of cybersecurity into your password strategies:

 - Require strong passwords that are long and complex, incorporating numbers, letters, and symbols.
-Emphasize the importance of creating unique passwords, never using the same password twice.
+Emphasize the importance of creating unique passwords and never using the same password twice.

 - Work to implement two-factor authentication.
 2FA requires two distinct forms of identification to access a device, account, mobile app, or system.

-- Use a password management system like LastPass or 1Password to help your team keep complex passwords secure, especially when allowing sharing across users.
+- Use a password management system like Dashlane or 1Password to help your team keep complex passwords secure, especially when allowing sharing across users.

-- Keep “clean” machines.
+- Keep all systems current.
 Having up-to-date security software, web browsers, and operating systems is critical in defending against viruses, malware, and other threats online.

-A firewall not only works within your small business’s physical location, but it also works for anyone working remotely to provide employee access while ensuring that their home or other work space is protected.
+A firewall not only works within your small business’s physical location, but it also works for anyone working remotely, providing endpoint security.
+This way, you can provide employee access while ensuring that their home or other working space is protected.

-Additionally, ensure that your business’s Wi-Fi network is secure, encrypted, and hidden, preventing your network from broadcasting its Service Set Identifier (SSID).
+You should also ensure that your business’s Wi-Fi network is secure, encrypted, and hidden, preventing your network from broadcasting its service set identifier (SSID).

-You can’t predict all the ways your sensitive data might become compromised.
-Whether you experience a natural disaster, a ransomware attack, or another cybersecurity attack that would make your data irretrievable, your small business needs to prepare.
+You just can’t predict all the ways your sensitive data might become compromised.
+Whether you experience a natural disaster, a ransomware attack, or another kind of cybersecurity attack that would make your data irretrievable, your small business needs to be ready.